Bee-eater: In culture

 Bee-eaters were mentioned by ancient writers such as Aristotle and Virgil, who both advised beekeepers to kill the birds.
 Aristotle knew that bee-eaters nested at the end of tunnels up to 2 m long and the size of their clutch.
 He said that nesting adults were fed by their own young, based on the observed actual help at the nest by related birds.

 In Greek mythology, the Theban Botres was fatally struck by his father when he desecrated a ritual sacrifice of a ram to the god Apollo by tasting the victim's brains.
 The god took pity on him, turning him into a bee-eater.

 The Ancient Egyptians believed that bee-eaters had medical properties, prescribing the application of bee-eater fat to deter biting flies, and treating the eyes with the smoke from charred bee-eater legs to cure an unspecified female complaint.

 In Hinduism, the shape of the bird in flight was thought to resemble a bow, with the long bill as an arrow.
 This led to a Sanskrit name meaning "Vishnu's bow" and an association with archer gods.
 Scandalmongers were thought to be reincarnated as bee-eaters, because of the metaphorical poison they bore in their mouths.

 Depictions in classical art are rare for such striking birds.
 The only known Ancient Egyptian example is a relief, probably of a little green bee-eater, on a wall of Queen Hatshepsut's mortuary temple, and an early Roman mural depicting blue-cheeked bee-eaters was found in the villa of Agrippina.
-Bee-eaters have been depicted on the postage stamps of at least 38 countries, the European and Carmine bee-eaters being the most common subjects, with 18 and 11 countries respectively.
+Bee-eaters have been depicted on the postage stamps of at least 38 countries, the European and carmine bee-eaters (now split into northern and southern species) being the most common subjects, with 18 and 11 countries respectively.